zenml-io/zenml/docs/book/user-guide/advanced-guide/manage-environments.md

 description: Navigating multiple development environments.
 ---

-# Manage multiple environments through which code propogates
+# Manage multiple environments through which code propagates

 {% hint style="warning" %}
 **Note:** This page is a work in progress (WIP) and is currently under development.
 If you have any questions or need